OFD has gathered resources to enable quick access to information for navigating faculty life during the pandemic.

 - Pay attention to your feelings, thoughts, and seek professional help from a licensed mental health professional if necessary.

-	- Managing Anxiety and Stress during this time - Centers for Disease Control
+- Coping with Stress - Centers for Disease Control

 - Center for Counseling and Psychological Health - Psychological tips for managing Coronoavirus concerns

 - Faculty and Staff Assistance Program - Mental health referrals assistance; will talk about how to support individuals or departments though this time.
 FSAP is offering webinars on Managing Anxiety, Meditation, and Tending to Wellbeing.

 - Resources for a Meditation practice

 The National Center for Faculty Development and Diversity has compiled many resources and helpful articles about self-care and moving forward for faculty during this challenging time.
 Note: UMass Amherst has an institutional membership for NCFDD, learn how to setup your free account here.

 - Together Again: Supporting Each Other and Taking Care of Ourselves - Thoughts from the Faculty and Staff Assistance Program on the challenges of returning to campus